|

 they will write about him as they wrote about Mao-they will

 write about his criminality and his catastrophes."
+A PA

 minister yesterday denied that Mr. Khader was paying the price